HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-bitwise_right_shift                    No       No       Yes       Yes      No     torch.Tensor bitwise_xor                            No       No       No        No       Yes    torch.Tensor bmm                                    Yes      Yes      No        No       No     torch.Tensor ceil                                   Yes      Yes      No        No       No     torch.Tensor clamp                                  Yes      Yes      Yes       No       No     torch.Tensor clamp\_                                Yes      Yes      Yes       No       No     torch.Tensor clamp_max                              Yes      Yes      Yes       No       No     torch.Tensor
+bitwise_right_shift                    No       No       Yes       Yes      No     torch.Tensor bitwise_xor                            No       No       No        No       Yes    torch.Tensor bmm                                    Yes      Yes      No        No       No     torch.Tensor ceil                                   Yes      Yes      Yes       Yes      No     torch.Tensor clamp                                  Yes      Yes      Yes       No       No     torch.Tensor clamp\_                                Yes      Yes      Yes       No       No     torch.Tensor clamp_max                              Yes      Yes      Yes       No       No     torch.Tensor